exanauts/VecchiaMLE.jl/README.md

 - **Julia**: Version 1.x or higher.
 - **CUDA**: Required for gpu mode (if you plan on using it).
 - **MadNLP, MadNLPGPU**: Ensure that this nonlinear optimization solver is installed.
-- **AdaptiveKDTrees**: For use in generating the sparsity pattern for the Cholesky factor
+- **NearestNeighbors**: For use in generating the sparsity pattern for the Cholesky factor
 - **NLPModels**: Construction of the Optimization problem.

 ## Configuration